 CanDo is a web-based application developed for teachers by Arlington County—in association with SchoolTool.
 Using Virginia’s state-approved task/competency lists, educators can track students’ progress electronically.
 Administrators have access to real-time scores and reports that satisfy state and federal requirements.

 CanDo is built on open source software and can be set up and implemented in any school division, regardless of size.
 At the direction of the Virginia Department of Education, the CTE Resource Center is available to provide Virginia public school divisions the necessary technical support and training for implementing the CanDo system.

-As of the 2013-14 school year, the VDOE can confirm that the following school divisions have implemented CanDo:
+For the 2015-16 school year, the VDOE can confirm that the following school divisions have implemented CanDo: